bogdanoancea/simulator/README.md

 <br>GEOS_HOME
 <br>MSYS_HOME

-<p> PROJ_HOME should point to the folder where you downloaded the source code of the micro-simulatorm, GEOS_HOMe should point to
+<p> PROJ_HOME should point to the folder where you downloaded the source code of the micro-simulator, GEOS_HOME should point to
-the folder where is your GEOS source code and MSYS_HOME shoulkd idicate the folder where is your MSYS2 development enviroment.
+the folder where is your GEOS source code and MSYS_HOME should indicate the folder where is your MSYS2 development enviroment.
-After changing these values, save the file, open an MSYS2 shell (run C:\msys64\mingw64.exe), go to the directory where is your micro-simulator source code and type:
+After changing these values, save the file, open an MSYS2 shell (run C:\msys64\mingw64.exe), go to the folder where is your micro-simulator source code and type:
 <br>$ make
 <br>$ make install

-<p> The executable is copied under the Release folder.
+<p> The executable is copied under the <I>Release folder</I>.
 To run a simulation type the following:
-<br>simulator.exe -m map.wkt -s simulation.xml -a antennas.xml -p persons.xml -o prob.csv
+<br>$simulator.exe -m map.wkt -s simulation.xml -a antennas.xml -p persons.xml -o prob.csv

 <p> We provide sample map.wkt, simulation.xml, antennas.xml and persons.xml configuration files in the root folder of the simulator source code.
 The output file is prob.csv.